 Abdominal surgery refers to any surgical procedure affecting the abdomen, including weight loss procedures and the treatment of abdominal and gastrointestinal conditions.
-GI Surgical Specialists specializes in minimally invasive abdominal surgery, including the incisionless ROSE and WiFi procedures, as well as in using laparoscopic and single incision techniques.
+GI Surgical Specialists specializes in minimally invasive abdominal surgery, including Intuitive Da Vinci robotic surgery, and the incisionless TORe and ESG procedures.

 - Gastric tumors